 “New York is one of only a handful states in the U.S. where a license or professional degree acquired during a marriage is considered property.
 Its lifetime value is calculated by experts, who can charge up to $30,000 for their services, and then divided as one of the couple’s assets.”

 If you earn the degree, why is it considered marital property?

 That’s a complicated question.
 There’s significant variation in how different jurisdictions treat professional degrees.
-In states like New York, the degree is considered a property that can be valuated and divided.
+In states like New York, the degree is considered a property that can be evaluated and divided.

 In other states, the degree itself is not considered property.
 However, the courts acknowledge the increased earning potential.
 Subsequently, there are several methods used to equitably divide the value.

-Before we tackle the various ways the courts divide the asset, it’s prudent to first discuss how the courts determine ownership.
+Before we tackle the various ways the courts divide an asset, it’s prudent to first discuss how the courts determine ownership.
 In the United States, there are two approaches to establishing ownership and dividing property.
 The most common of the two is called equitable distribution.
 The rest of the states use a community property approach.

 If you live in Washington, Wisconsin, Idaho, California, Nevada, New Mexico, Arizona, Texas, or Louisiana, the rules of community property apply.
 Community property guidelines dictate that all property acquired during the marriage is jointly owned by both spouses.

-While both spouses own the property, that doesn’t guarentee a 50/50 split.
+While both spouses own the property, that doesn’t guarantee a 50/50 split.
 The court seeks to divide marital assets in such a way that both spouses are equally able to start over.

 The origins of community property are grounded in Mexico’s ganancial community system that the U.S. inherited with the annexation of some of the Southwestern states.
-This is also a contributing factor as to why community property states are predominantly in the West—the exception being Wisconsin.
+This is also a contributing factor as to why community property states are predominantly in the West.

-The rest of the country uses equitable distribution.
+The rest of the country uses the equitable distribution model.
 This grants the court authority to distribute marital property in an equitable and just manner.